Ahmadullah-github/maktab/docs/ARCHITECTURE_FOUNDATION.md

 - No room can be double-booked
 - Multi-period lessons must be on the same day
 - Consecutive lessons must be adjacent
+- Class teacher must have at least one lesson per week (when assigned)

 *Soft Constraints* (optimized when possible):
 - Difficult subjects (like Math) should be in the morning